-Students will apply and manipulate vocabulary and structural skills acquired in Spanish I. This course continues to build on the skills of reading, writing, listening comprehension, and speaking while developing proficiency in the three modes of communication: interpretive, and presentational.
+This course continues to build on the skills of reading, writing, listening comprehension, and speaking while developing proficiency in the three modes of communication: interpersonal, interpretive, and presentational.
 Spanish II focuses on communicating effectively using a variety of tenses including the present, past and present progressive.
-Areas of study include conversational vocabulary including household vocabulary and chores, clothing, classroom vocabulary and interactions, extracurricular activities, shopping and community living, childhood and special events.
+Areas of study include conversational vocabulary including household vocabulary, classroom vocabulary and interactions, extracurricular activities, shopping and community living, childhood and special events.
 Cultural information and festivities celebrated in Spanish speaking countries will be discussed.